mui/material-ui/docs/data/material/getting-started/templates/templates.md

 ## Free templates

-Our curated collection of free Material UI templates includes dashboards, marketing pages, sign-in and sign-up pages, a blog, a checkout flow, and more.
+Our curated collection of free Material UI templates includes a dashboard, a marketing page, a checkout flow, sign-in and sign-up pages, and a blog.
-They can be combined with one of the [example projects](/material-ui/getting-started/example-projects/) to form a complete starter.
+They all feature a custom theme and a default Material Design 2 theme, with light and dark modes for both.
+You can toggle through each of these style options in the top right corner of the live previews.

-Sections of each layout are clearly defined either by comments or use of separate files, making it simple to extract parts of a page (such as a "hero unit", or footer, for example) for reuse in other pages.
+Sections of each layout are defined either by comments or use of separate files, so you can extract parts of a page (such as a hero unit or a footer) for reuse in other pages.
-For multi-part examples, a table in the README at the linked source code location describes the purpose of each file.
+These templates can be combined with one of the [example projects](/material-ui/getting-started/example-projects/) to form a complete starter app.

+If you see any room for improvement, please feel free to open an [issue](https://github.com/mui/material-ui/issues/new/choose) or a [pull request](https://github.com/mui/material-ui/pulls) on GitHub.

 {{"component": "modules/components/MaterialFreeTemplatesCollection.js"}}

-See any room for improvement?
-Please feel free to open an [issue](https://github.com/mui/material-ui/issues/new/choose) or a [pull request](https://github.com/mui/material-ui/pulls) on GitHub, following the [contribution guide](/material-ui/getting-started/faq/#how-can-i-contribute-to-the-free-templates).

 ## Premium templates

 Looking for something more?
-You can find complete templates and themes in the <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">premium template section</a>.
+You can find complete templates and themes in the <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">premium template section</a> of the MUI Store.

 <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">
 <span class="only-light-mode">